mElbo-dk/project-04/README.md

 4. JWT token
 5. Python
 6. web-pack
-7. MongoDb
+7. PostgreSQL

 ## How it works

 To get any data in or out a user have to register with password and email.
 After register the user is send to login to type in email and password.
 For upload a drawing choose create in the top menu.
-When a drawing is uploaded the time and name is loaded to the MongoDb together with the username.
+When a drawing is uploaded the time and name is loaded to the PostgreSQL together with the username.
 We can now add comments to the drawing or upload more drawings.

 ![readme-one](images/create.png)